-I, Stephen A. Skaggs, certify, pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that the Quarterly Report of Lattice Semiconductor Corporation on Form 10-Q for the quarter ended March 31, 2003 fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934 and that information contained in such Quarterly Report fairly presents, in all material respects, the financial condition and results of operations of Lattice Semiconductor Corporation.
+I, Jan Johannessen, certify, pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that the Quarterly Report on Form 10-Q/A of Lattice Semiconductor Corporation for the quarter ended March 31, 2003 fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934 and that information contained in such Quarterly Report fairly presents, in all material respects, the financial condition and results of operations of Lattice Semiconductor Corporation.

-By: /s/ Stephen A. Skaggs
+By: /s/ Jan Johannessen

+Name: Jan Johannessen

-Name: Stephen A. Skaggs Title: Chief Financial Officer
+Title: Corporate Vice President and Chief Financial Officer